 - Cardiopulmonary resuscitation (CPR) if employees are working with or around high voltage systems

 Documentation of the above topics should be acknowledged by the Principal Investigator and employee.
-These records should be maintained in the laboratory's Injury/Illness Prevention Plan (IIPP).
+These records should be maintained in the laboratory's Injury/Illness Prevention Program (IIPP).
 The Principal Investigator must also train experienced laser operators using a laser or laser system at UC Davis for the first time.
 This training must include all of the above topics as well as laser-specific procedures and control measures, laboratory rules, overall management and employee responsibilities, and UC Davis medical surveillance practices.
 This training must also be documented by the Principal Investigator and maintained as part of the laboratory's IIPP.
 The ANSI Z136.1 4.4.3 standard requires laser training for all operators and repair staff for class 3B (>5mW) and 4 (>500 mW) laser systems.

 EH&S provides Laser Safety Training classes.
 Check our website for the next available time and date.
 Class schedules are posted on the EH&S website in traning: http://safetyservices.ucdavis.edu/training.